When you create a Table report, QuickBase makes it easy to display only those records you wish in the format you prefer.

 To do so you must choose Custom columns

 in the Columns

-section, then turn on the Define
+section, then select the Define

 a calculated column checkbox.

 Adding a calculated column brings the power of QuickBase formulas to report design.
 Read why you'd want to add a custom column and learn how.

 If you want, color code records in your report according to their values using Highlight records based on criteria.
 For instance, highlight all high priority items in yellow.
 You set this up using a simple QuickBase formula.
 Read how.